firechair/ai-knowledge-console/README.md

    - **(Optional)** Enable external tools (`github`, `crypto`, `weather`, `hackernews`) and provide params.
    - **(Optional)** Authorize OAuth services (`gmail`, `drive`, `slack`, `notion`) via Connectors tab, then enable them.
    - Streaming responses are available via WebSocket.
-   - Click "New Chat" to start a fresh conversation; the system maintains history within a conversation for context-aware responses.
+   - Click "+ New Conversation" to start fresh; the system maintains history within a conversation for context-aware responses.

+### Keyboard Shortcuts
+Navigate efficiently with keyboard shortcuts:
+- **Cmd/Ctrl + 1** - Go to Chat tab
+- **Cmd/Ctrl + 2** - Go to Documents tab
+- **Cmd/Ctrl + 3** - Go to Connectors tab
+- **Cmd/Ctrl + 4** - Go to Settings tab
+- **Escape** - Clear conversation selection

+### Conversation Management
+- **Search conversations**: Use the search box in the Chat tab to find past conversations by content
+- **Browse history**: Click any conversation in the list to load its full history
+- **Auto-refresh**: Conversation list updates every 30 seconds
+- **Preview**: See conversation titles and message previews before opening

+### Document Preview
+When uploading documents:
+1. Select a file (PDF, DOCX, or TXT)
+2. Preview appears showing:
+   - Text files: First 500 characters
+   - PDF/DOCX: File name and size
+3. Click "Confirm Upload" to proceed or "Cancel" to choose a different file

 ## Configuration